Frequently Asked Questions

 Do you organise stays abroad?

-We see travel as the best opportunity to verify and deepen the language education provided at school.
-It is a unique chance to break communication barriers, develop independence, and explore new cultures.
-That is why we organize foreign trips every year.
+We see travel as one of the best opportunities to apply and deepen the language skills acquired at school.
+It offers a unique chance to overcome communication barriers, develop independence, and explore different cultures.

 We identify and nurture talent in every student, and this is made possible primarily by the small student-to-teacher ratio, averaging 12:1.
 For gifted students, we individually adjust the curriculum content and task difficulty both in terms of breadth and depth.
 We encourage their participation in various olympiads and competitions and provide them with opportunities for self-expression through independent and group work, particularly within project-based learning.